katalogs/learning-hours/clean-testing/hunt-to-100percent-coverage/Facilitation.md

 - `Ignored`: The mutant wasn't tested because it is ignored.
   - Not count against your mutation score but will show up in reports.

-## Concrete Practice - Let's kill some mutants - 30'
+## Concrete Practice - Let's kill some mutants - 35'
 - Open the `MutationKiller` solution
-- You can install `stryker` for dotner first if none
+- You must install `stryker` for dotnet first
 ```shell
 dotnet tool install -g dotnet-stryker
 ```